All Products

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.

-Run the terraform show command to view information about the consumer group.
+Run terraform show to view the consumer group details:

 terraform show